 Chelsea’s defence of their 2016-17 Premier League title was futile to say the least.
 Antonio Conte’s side were out of contention early on and ultimately ended outside the Champions League places by finishing fifth.

 The Italian manager himself didn’t help things last summer by texting star striker Diego Costa that he was no longer welcome at the club.
 The Spaniard wasn’t even shipped out until January, when Atletico Madrid’s transfer embargo was lifted.
+More wild than the latest news recently doing the rounds over at Poker Times.

 Costa’s replacement was Conte’s second choice; Alvaro Morata, after Manchester United hijacked Romelu Lukaku’s possible return to Stamford Bridge.
 Lukaku scored 16 Premier League goals last season, whilst Morata only netted 11.